onurberberoglu10/1Password-Engineering-Career-Ladder/index.md

 ##### Expectations
 - You take the lead on directing and implementing solutions to significantly complex, unscoped problems.
 - Your work extends to many parts of a domain, and may begin to influence your entire department or domain.
-- You align your team's work with 1Password business and software development priorities to realize meaningful impact.
+- You align your team’s work with 1Password business and software development priorities to realize meaningful impact.
 - You set technical direction for your teammates.
 - You improve the overall quality of software development done on your team and consistently take steps to support the growth and success of your teammates.

 #### Staff Software Developer I
 ##### Track Record
-You've consistently met these expectations as you've led and completed multiple large, successful projects.
+You’ve consistently met these expectations as you’ve led and completed multiple large, successful projects.
 Each of these projects may have taken many months or longer to see through.

 ##### Competencies
 Software developers at this level will generally be Experts in one competency or Advanced in all competencies.